 ICYMI: Glass hair is taking over the world.
 And by that, we mean red carpets and social media feeds everywhere.
-Last week, we published a very screenshot-worthy exposé on the trend (we're still dead over Lucy Hale's recent take), but this week, we have something even more exciting—and perhaps more user-friendly—up our sleeves: a step-by-step tip tutorial from none other than Justine Marjan.
+We published a very screenshot-worthy exposé on the trend (we're still dead over Lucy Hale's recent take), but now we have something even more exciting—and perhaps more user-friendly—up our sleeves: a step-by-step tip tutorial from none other than Justine Marjan.
 (Again, if you missed it, she's one of the celebrity hairstylists who has hallmarked the trend—for plenty of inspo, just head over to her Instagram.)

 1. Flat Iron in Fine Sections

 As Marjan explained to Byrdie's editorial director, Faith Xue, (while demoing the process IRL) taking ultra-fine sections (versus large chunks) and straightening them with a flat iron is the absolute key for nailing the glass hair look.
 For the record, all of GHD's heat tools are fabulous, and it's the brand Marjan personally swears by.

 To get a bit more specific with your technique, Marjan says to make sure to brush the hair "on top of the iron, and then pull down.

 Or, for an even smoother finish up near the roots and to flatten the hair at the top of the head, flip the brush like so.

 For the smoothest of smooth results, we (and virtually every hair guru and celebrity we talk to) swear by this luxe paddle brush from Mason Pearson.
 Yes, it's an investment but rest assured a worthy one.

 3. Finish With the Right Products